A structured clinical protocol for trauma

 You're ready to work consistently

-for four months, not dip in when things get bad.
+for six months, not dip in when things get bad.

 You're dealing with...